kninad/kninad.github.io/index.md

 I am a first year PhD student in the [Computer Science](https://www.cs.utdallas.edu/) department at the [University of Texas at Dallas](https://www.utdallas.edu/).
-I completed my undergraduate education from [IIT Kanpur](https://www.iitk.ac.in/) in 2017  with a bachelors degree from the department of mathematics and statistics and also have a masters degree in computer science from [UMass Amherst](https://www.cics.umass.edu/).
+I completed my undergraduate education from [IIT Kanpur](https://www.iitk.ac.in/) in 2017  with a bachelors degree from the department of mathematics and statistics.
 Hopefully I will be able to use my education for a good cause!
 I generally like to read about all topics under the sun and when I am not into some reading or sleeping, I like to play football and go for running or bicycling.
-I am trying to pick up sketching from the awesome resource of [drawabox](https://drawabox.com/).
+I am trying to pick up sketching boxes from the awesome resource of [drawabox](https://drawabox.com/).